rhizo-co/cloud-storage-guides/aws/simple/web-console/README.md

-2. Construct the bucket's AWS Console URL by replacing `<BUCKET_NAME>` with the name of the bucket that you want to view in `https://s3.console.aws.amazon.com/s3/buckets/<BUCKET_NAME>`.
+2. Construct the bucket's AWS Console URL by replacing `<BUCKET_NAME>` with the name of the bucket that you want to view: `https://s3.console.aws.amazon.com/s3/buckets/<BUCKET_NAME>`.

   For example to view the publicly-available [SpaceNet Dataset](https://registry.opendata.aws/spacenet/) that is located in the `spacenet-dataset` bucket use `https://s3.console.aws.amazon.com/s3/buckets/spacenet-dataset`